Stuycs-K/finalprojectapcs-4-chen-alexander-qiao-zixi/DEVLOG-Zixi.md

 ### 2025-05-31 && 2025-06-1 - Implemented map movement, MVP about ready
 Completed implementing moving the map/"camera" when player moved, merging mapTesting to main.
 Created MVP branch and cleaned up code.
 3 hours

+### 2025-06-02 - Implementing new enemies
+Resized screen/map and updated where swarms spawned.
+Created new branch for new enemies, implemented a new enemy.
+1 period + 45 minutes